 To secure commitments from the Commonwealth to:

-- provide ongoing funding for five hours of kindergarten, and
+- provide ongoing and permanent funding for five hours of four year-old kindergarten, and

-- work positively and constructively with the states to secure an enduring funding arrangement for 15 hours of kindergarten beyond 2019 and a long-term commitment for the National Quality Agenda.
+- work positively and constructively with the states to secure a long-term commitment for the National Quality Agenda.

-While funding is secured until 2019 for 15 hours of kindergarten, the National Partnership Agreement for the National Quality Agenda on Early Childhood Education and Care will not be renewed.
+Federal funding is only secured until December 2019 for 15 hours of four year-old kindergarten.
+The National Partnership Agreement for the National Quality Agenda on Early Childhood Education and Care will also not be renewed.
 This is the system that oversees regulation and quality assessment of all early childhood education and care services.

 The MAV is increasing our advocacy efforts for continuation of these commitments and we urge councils to also advocate on these important matters affecting families in your community.

 Councils are encouraged to join the I Love Kinder community campaign and take action before the 2019 Federal Budget to be delivered on 2 April.

 Local activities we encourage include: signing the petition to the Prime Minister, promoting the petition to your kindergarten community, and hosting heart parties at local kinders to get kids and parents on board the campaign.